fikayo-sanni/ductape-docs/docs/quotas/output.md

 ```

 ## Referencing Quota Outputs
-You can reference the output of a quota event in subsequent workflow steps using the quota tag and the correct variable syntax:
+You can reference the output of a quota event in subsequent feature steps using the quota tag and the correct variable syntax:

 ```typescript
 const nextEvent = {